sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 ### NG3.2 Degree Course Shortening

-Students who already possess a four-year or five-year degree, or a Specialistica (Master’s degree) earned according to a former academic system, or a Master’s degree earned according to a current academic system and would like to acquire a further degree can apply to the Area Educational Board to enrol in a year following the first one.
+Students who already possess a four-year or five-year degree, or a Specialistica (Master's degree) earned according to a former academic system, or a Master's degree earned according to a current academic system and would like to acquire a further degree can apply to the Area Educational Board to enrol in a year following the first one.

 Applications are assessed by the Area Educational Board as follows:
-- by assessing the possibility for a total or partial recognition of the student’s previous career and thus by validating some or all passed exams, any earned credits and their related marks;
+- by assessing the possibility for a total or partial recognition of the student's previous career and thus by validating some or all passed exams, any earned credits and their related marks;
 - by indicating the year in which the student is going to be enrolled;
 - by determining any additional learning requirements;